nculwell/MathStudy/CS.md

   This book is under constant revision.
 Currently the latest stable version is here: http://papl.cs.brown.edu/2015/

+* Friedman, Wand, Haynes, 1992. *Essentials of Programming Languages*
+  * Friedman, Wand, Haynes, 2001. *Essentials of Programming Languages*
+  * Friedman, Wand, 2008. *Essentials of Programming Languages*

+  An more in-depth book about writing interpreters in Scheme.
+Shriram Krishnamurthi turned me onto this one.

 * Aho, Sethi, Ullman, 2006. *Compilers: Principles, Techniques, and Tools, Second Edition*